VWApplications/Pigeon/README.md

 A queue is a buffer that stores messages.
 A consumer is a user application that receives messages.

 ***
 ### How to test it
 ***

+This test assumes that RabbitMQ is installed and running on localhost on standard port (5672).

 1. Open three control terminals and run one client at each terminal